-Information regarding Multicultural Student Affairs can be found on their website https://www.ship.edu/about/offices/msa/.
+Any information regarding Multicultural Student Affairs can be found on their website at www.ship.edu/msa.

 Recycling

 All Shippensburg University students, administration, faculty, visitors and contracted service providers are asked to properly manage municipal waste through an established waste reduction and recycling program.
 Through this program, the University will strive to meet or exceed Pennsylvania's waste reduction and recycling goals and maximize conservation of natural resources.
 Further, the waste reduction and recycling program will strive to reduce overall waste management costs.